Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

 \subsection{Posterior representation}

-This section specifies results in Section \ref{sec:posterior} to the fundamental example of gamma-gamma hCRVs, and provides some details for the subsequent implementation of posterior sampling algorithms.In the following, let $((t))_n = \Gamma(t+n)/\Gamma(t)$ denote the ascending factorial.
+This section specifies results in Section~\ref{sec:posterior} to the fundamental example of gamma-gamma hCRVs, and provides details for the subsequent implementation of posterior sampling algorithms.
+In the following, $((t))_n = \Gamma(t+n)/\Gamma(t)$ denotes the ascending factorial.